 This is the relationship side of the business.
 The list of revenue-generating activities is fairly finite and includes identifying leads, prospecting, networking, client meetings, service opportunities, and client appreciation and marketing events.
 All of these activities have one thing in common people – more specifically relationships.
 Developing, cultivating, and maintaining relationships will ultimately lead to a successful practice.

-At the end of the day, clients work with you because they trust you, like you, and think you’ll do the right thing by them.
+At the end of the day, clients buy from you because they trust you, like you, and think you’ll do the right thing by them.
 Not because your products are better or cheaper than others.

 Non-Revenue-Generating Activities